This article describes how to set up a cron job that automatically backs up a PostgreSQL database to a file at specific intervals.

 To do this, follow these steps:

 At the command prompt, type the following command:

 chmod 600 .pgpass

 Create a cron job that runs the following command.
-Replace DBNAME with the name of the database you want to back up, and replace PATH with the path where you want to store the database backup file.
+Replace dbusername with the user who has access to the database, replace dbname with the name of the database you want to back up, and replace path with the path where you want to store the database backup file.
 This example uses backup.pgsql for the backup's filename, but you can use any filename you want: